Ulugbek444/Auction_bot/README.md

 ### 1. Python: The bot is written in Python, so you need to have Python installed on your machine.
 You can download Python from python.org.

 ### 2. Telegram Bot Token: You need to create a Telegram bot and obtain the bot token.
 Follow the instructions (https://helpdesk.bitrix24.ru/open/17538378/) to create a new bot and get the token.

-### 3. ImgBB Token: The bot uses ImgBB to store images.
-You need to sign up on ImgBB and obtain the API token.
 # Installation
 ## The bot was created in the 3.12 version of python
 1. You should download the (telebotAPI)library, other imports are built-in libraries.